AJtype/Flight-Simulator/README.md

 * On each iteration a new line will be added to each file.
 The line will be in the following format: time x y azimuth
 * Each number will be a floating point with 2 integers after the dot

+## Notes
+* Azimuth 0.0 is pointing right. can be changed in func updateVelocity